 Dharma Vegan Resto - This is a great lunch spot in the El Poblado neighborhood.
 The owner strives to show people that traditional Colombian food can be just as delicious without meat and dairy products.
 The menu of the day changes daily, so it's a guarantee that you'll taste different flavors each time you visit.
 This was our favorite restaurant in Medellín!

 Bunuelos - A popular (and unhealthy) breakfast item, these are fried dough balls often stuffed with cheese.
 Everyone should try them at least once in Colombia.
 Find any plaza around the city and you can likely find bunuelo street vendors.

-Crepes and Waffles - We actually didn't try Crepes & Waffles until Cartagena, but there are several locations in Medellín too.
+Crepes and Waffles - We actually didn't try Crepes & Waffles until Cartagena, but there are several locations in Medellin Colombia too.
 If you are passing by and in the mood for something sweet, try their incredible ice cream.
 We visited multiple times in Cartagena because we couldn't get enough of the flavors -- especially the pistachio.
 The restaurant is known for hiring single women or women in need, so that's a cause that we 100% support!